3D printing processes: Material jetting

-Drop-On-Demand (DOD) inkjets were invented in 1972 using piezoelectric "squeeze" technology to pump out one drop per squeeze.
+Drop-on-demand (DOD) inkjets were invented in 1972 using piezoelectric "squeeze" technology to pump out one drop per squeeze.
 Only water-based inks were used in these early DOD jets.
 Experimentation was done with many orifice shapes, diameters and multiple nozzle holes per inkjet tube.
 Single nozzle inkjets were called "Alpha Jets" at Exxon Office Systems where printing was researched by many early inventors who were hired to improve printing.
 The Alpha jet was rejected for being too complex.
 Multi-jet printheads were designed and incorporated by this group.

 A small company in New Hampshire, R.H.
 Research, owned by Robert Howard researched printing from 1982 -1983 and decided the single-nozzle inkjet was a possible fit and he then contacted an inventor at Exxon who named Al Hock as a good choice for this project.
 Al Hock invited Tom Peer and Dave Lutz to join him in New Hampshire to look into this new venture and they accepted the job offer.
 Dave Lutz contacted two jet people still at Exxon, Jim and Kathy McMahon and they also accepted offers to be founders in this venture later to be named Howtek, Inc. Within a few months the Alpha jets made by the new Howtek team were working fine.
 Howtek management chose to change the glass nozzles to Tefzel based on the inkjet test results.
 Tefzel allowed the inkjet to work at high temperature with the new Thermoplastic Hot-melt inks and run with no vibrations in the nozzle structure to generate stray drops.
-Each squeeze produced one drop over a frequency range o 1–16,000 drops per second.
+Each squeeze produced one drop over a frequency range of 1–16,000 drops per second.
 The nozzles were manufacturable and the Pixelmaster was born.
 There were 32 inkjet single nozzles per printhead, printing 4 colors (8 jets per color) CMYK.
 The mechanism was a printhead rotating at 121 rpm and placing uniform size and shaped drops precisely in place as subtractive color text and image printing for the graphics industry.
 This technology of hot-melt inks printing layers of CMYK was a precursor to a 3D patent by Richard Helinski.

-A few years later(1993) the patent was licensed first by Sanders Prototype, Inc.,(Renamed Solidscape, Inc) a manufacturer of the first desktop Rapid Prototype printer in the industry, the Modelmaker 6 Pro.
+A few years later (1993), the patent was licensed first by Sanders Prototype, Inc.,(Renamed Solidscape, Inc) a manufacturer of the first desktop Rapid Prototype printer in the industry, the Modelmaker 6 Pro.
 This printer and newer products use these Howtek style inkjets and thermoplastic inks.
 Models printed with the Thermoplastic were perfect for investment casting with no ash during burnout.
 Thermoplastic ink drop printing is accurate and precise giving high quality surface finish models popular with jewelers and detail sensitive CAD designers.
 The Howtek inkjets designed to print a page in 4 minutes were now printing in some case for 4 days straight.
-The first printer was sold in 1993 to Hitchner Corporations, Metal Casting Technology R&D group where they printer golf club heads and parts for automobile engines.
+The first printer was sold in 1993 to Hitchner Corporations, Metal Casting Technology R&D group where they printed golf club heads and parts for automobile engines.